KQM-git/TCL/docs/enemy-data/bosses/weekly-bosses/signora/la-signora.md

 * During this phase, Sheer Cold will accumulate much rapidly and she will attack the player with homing icicles, lock-on target ice shards, and ice flowers.
 * This phase is similar to the Cryo Hypostasis's Glacial Shield.
 * Crimson Lotus Moths will spawn which can be picked up.
 This will imbue your attacks will Pyro, dealing bonus DMG against her cocoon.
-  * The character dealing damage must be on-field for the Crimson Lotus Moth's effect to melt Signora's cocoon.
+  * The character dealing damage must be on-field for the Crimson Lotus Moth's effect to Melt Signora's cocoon.
 * Using Elemental Reactions, especially Melt, will also help destroy her cocoon.